Caring for your Jewellery

 Remove your Jewelry Regularly

 A general good habit is to remove jewelry before going to bed and when you exercise.
-For example metal bars from lifting weights can scratch your metal.
-Or sleeping with your necklace or chain can cause it to wear faseter.
+For example, metal bars from lifting weights can scratch your metal.
+Or sleeping with your necklace or chain can cause it to wear faster.

 Cleaning at Home

-Use a polishing cloth that can easily clean silver, gold and stones.
-The polishing cloth will make your metal appear cleaner and shiny.
+Using a polishing cloth can easily clean silver, gold and stones.
+The polishing cloth will make your metal appear cleaner and shinier.
 For your stones, a soft old toothbrush and water, don’t even bother with soap, the brush will clear away "build-up".
 Never use toothpaste, as it is an abrasive material and can damage your stones.

 Store out of Direct Sunlight